WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 :::details
 ### How does my wallet communicate with the Wasabi coordinator server?

-Wasabi communicates in many ways to the coordinator server, and it is always over the tor network
+Wasabi communicates in many ways to the coordinator server, and it is always over the tor network.

 First of all, Wasabi uses BIP-158 block filters to ensure network level privacy.
 You can follow these FAQs to have a full explanation on the theme: